 TLoC is defined as a state of real or apparent LOC with loss of awareness, characterised by amnesia for the period of unconsciousness, abnormal motor control, loss of responsiveness, and a short duration.
 The term excludes seizures, coma, shock or other states of altered consciousness.

 Patients presenting with a history of blackouts, faints or collapse need careful evaluation to assess the precise nature of the problem.
-A thorough history and examination are essential to assess the risk of a serious underlying disorder and to guide further investigations and management.
+This is essential so as to assess both the risk of a serious underlying disorder and also the risk of recurrence and subsequent injury.

 - Neurally mediated syncope (NMS) - also called reflex syncope: